 Gain-Loss Ratio (GLR)

-The Gain-Loss Ratio or Bernardo and Ledoit ratio was introduced by Bernardo and Ledoit (2000).
+The Gain-Loss Ratio (GLR) or Bernardo and Ledoit ratio was introduced by Bernardo and Ledoit (2000).
 The gain-loss ratio is an alternative to the Sharpe ratio.
 The Gain-Loss Ratio is a downside risk measure similar to the Omega ratio, Sortino ratio, and the Kappa ratio The Gain-Loss ratio compares the expected value of positive returns to the expected value of negative returns.
 Positive returns are returns that exceed a certain threshold.
 Similarly, negative returns are the returns that do not exceed the threshold.
 Thus the Gain-Loss formula is the following:

 On this page, we discuss the gain-loss ratio formula, interpret the ratio, and finally implement the Gain-Loss Ratio in Excel.
 To implement the ratio in practice, we make use of the first-order Lower Partial Moment.